 Executive Housekeeper Salary

 Executive Housekeepers aren't exactly in the most profitable line of business; these folks earn a belt-tightening average of $41K per year.
 Geographic location is the biggest factor affecting pay for this group, followed by the company and tenure.
 Most Executive Housekeepers like their work and job satisfaction is high.
 Although about two in five lack health benefits of any kind, a majority do enjoy medical insurance, and close to one-half get dental coverage, too.
 Most Executive Housekeepers survey respondents are women (78 percent).
-Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Executive Housekeeper